Statistical mechanical mapping and maximum-likelihood thresholds for the surface code under generic single-qubit coherent errors: Quantum Circuit from the Transfer Matrix

 \subsection{Characterization via Entanglement in Transfer Matrix Space}

 The transition between different phases of QEC is reflected in $\ket{\phi_N^{\{\eta\}}}$: For a bipartition of the state between sites $m\le m'$ and $m >m'$, consider the entanglement entropy

 with the reduced density matrix $\omega_{m'} (\phi_N^{\{\eta\}}) = \tr_{m>m'} [\ket{\phi_N^{\{\eta\}} }\bra{\phi_N^{\{\eta\}}}]$.
 Ground states of gapped 1D quantum systems follow an area law~\cite{Hastings:2007bu}, hence, the entanglement entropy does not grow with the 1D system size $M$ below threshold.
 When $\calH$ is gapless, the entanglement entropy of the ground state~\cite{Calabrese:2009dx} and low-energy states~\cite{Alcarez:2011gx} follows an logarithmic law, i.e., it increases as $\log M$.
 The same scaling has been observed for the final 1D state emerging in the quantum circuit for $X$ (or $Z$) rotations~\cite{Behrends:2024bs}.
-Although, based on these arguments, it cannot be guaranteed that $\ket{\phi_N^{\{\eta\}}}$ above threshold follows a logarithmic law as $\ket{\phi_N^{\{\eta\}}}$ is not the ground state but a superposition of low-energy states since the system is not gapped above threshold, we expect that the entanglement entropy for coherent errors above threshold grows with $M$.
+Although, based on these arguments, it cannot be guaranteed that $\ket{\phi_N^{\{\eta\}}}$ above threshold follows a logarithmic law as $\ket{\phi_N^{\{\eta\}}}$ is not the ground state but a superposition of low-energy states since the system is not gapped above threshold, we expect that the entanglement entropy for coherent errors above threshold grows with $M$---we expect to this to hold also for more general coherent errors, e.g., for two-qubit coherent errors that exhibit a volume law~\cite{Bao2024}.

 In numerical simulations, distinguishing a slow increase of the entanglement entropy from an area law can be difficult when finite size effects are strong, which makes it difficult to identify the onset of logarithmic scaling.
 Instead, one can resort to $\sigma_S$, the standard derivation of the half-system entanglement entropy with respect to different syndromes~\cite{Kjall:2014bd}: Close to the transition between distinct entanglement regimes, entanglement fluctuations are large as the entanglement entropy might, depending on the syndrome $s$, either stay constant with $M$, or increase with $M$.
 Thus, a maximum in $\sigma_S$ indicates an entanglement transition.
 In Sec.~\ref{sec:numerics}, we use $\sigma_S$ to identify the entanglement transition, which corresponds to the error threshold.